Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 Reason for being a top pick?
 This is super-popular with thrill-seeking forumites.
 But if you're only going to make the odd visit, stick to 2for1 Theme Park Deals.

-Step 3: Double value with Xmas boost
+Step 3: Double value with Tesco boost

 If there’s nowt for you in the voucher Valhalla that is the Boost Partners list, its Boost at Tesco* scheme at least lets you double vouchers’ value.

-In July Tesco made its double-up deal ongoing, but with fewer departments than when it was a twice-yearly promo.
-You can swap Clubcard vouchers for twice their normal value in-store and online, so a £5 voucher buys £10 in six departments, including clothing, baby and fragrance.
+Until 28 Feb 2014, you can swap Clubcard vouchers for twice their normal value in-store and online, so a £5 voucher buys £10 in six departments, including clothing, baby and fragrance.

 How to do it